 Event Timing: Q3 each year (Kuala Lumpur)

-Practical Advice: Book exhibition slots early and collaborate with local partners to streamline market entry.
-After the conference, use media channels and follow-up events to maintain visibility within Malaysia’s fast-growing Web3 network.
+Practical Advice: Book exhibit spots early and work with local partners to make market entry smoother.
+After the conference, use media channels and follow‑up events to stay visible within Malaysia's fast‑growing Web3 network.

-These insights show how Malaysia Blockchain Week continues to shape the region’s Web3 economy by linking policy, innovation, and capital under one roof.
+These insights show how Malaysia Blockchain Week continues to shape the region's Web3 economy.
+It does so by connecting policy, innovation, and capital under one roof.

 Data verified May 2024.
 Sources: MDEC Digital Investment Report 2024, BeInCrypto (2025), Bank Negara Malaysia Blockchain Insights 2024.
 Reviewed by Dr. Nadia Rahman, former MDEC Blockchain Advisor (2019–2022).